Category:

 THE ABANDONED CASTLE IN GERMANY

-This three-winged ‘Villa Viktoriastift’ was built in the years 1919 to 1922 by architect August Greifzu in neo-Baroque style.
+Explore the three-winged ‘Villa Viktoriastift’, situated in Finkenbach, Germany.
 Over the decades, the mansion served as a farm, a children’s home, müttergenesungsheim, retraining center and a retirement home.

-The villa is situated in Finkenbach, Germany.
-In 1926 the owner, farmer Heinrich Lieser, went bankrupt.
-Thereupon the estate was sold to a Protestant children’s sanatorium who used it as an orphanage with 80 beds.
+In 1926 farmer Heinrich Lieser went bankrupt.
+Thereupon the estate was sold to a Protestant children’s sanatorium, who used it as an orphanage with 80 beds.
 In September 1928, the administrative and housing building burned down in a fire.
 It was rebuilt a year later.
-Eventually the orphanage was closed in 1933.
+Eventually, the orphanage was closed in 1933.

 Müttergenesungsheim